daimoners/HyTwin/docs/09_usage_guide.md

 control, and interpret the results — including how to vary time horizon, seed, and network configuration along the way.

-All CLI snippets below are run from the repository root (`/home/merc/PROJECTS/H2_POR/HYTWIN/2.0`), with the project's virtual environment active.
+All CLI snippets below are run from the repository root, with the project's virtual environment active.

 ---